Skip Navigation Links www.nws.noaa.gov

 SUMMARY OF THE OUTLOOK FOR NON-TECHNICAL USERS

-El Niño Southern Oscillation (ENSO)-neutral conditions remain present, as
+El Niño Southern Oscillation (ENSO)-neutral conditions are present, as

 equatorial sea surface temperatures (SSTs) are near-to-below average in the